-In Section 2 we presented a detailed illustration of the processes that lead to inequality and social exclusion.
+The previous section contained a detailed illustration of the processes that lead to inequality and social exclusion.
 In this section we have explored the ways in which NKS can be seen to have helped South Asian women overcome many of the disadvantages they have experienced, not simply by addressing problems in isolation but by creating a holistic programme.
 Examining carefully how NKS has helped then enables us to shed light on the nature of those disadvantages, as will be discussed further below.